Need to update the information on this page?

 Contact Catholic Directory here

-Our Lady & St Augustine, Luton (0 miles)
+Our Lady & St Augustine, Yeovilton (0 miles)

-Sacred Heart and St Aldhelm, Luton (7.4 miles)
+Sacred Heart and St Aldhelm, Sherborne (7.4 miles)

 Nearest Schools and Churches are calculated `as the crow flies` and may not be the closest or easiest when travelling.